x-stride/lfs-arm-utilite/README.md

 With minor tweaks it will probably work on other ARM devices too.

-There are some additional downloads needed in chanpter 4 in the book, other than that the scripts start off from chapter 5.
+There are some additional downloads needed in chapter 4 in the book, other than that the scripts start off from chapter 5.